anuragkanungo/UdacityBehaviourCloning/writeup_report.md

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first recorded two laps on track one using center lane driving clockwise and two laps on track one using center lane driving counter clockwise to prevent right bias.
+(Although i tried flipping the image instead of driving counter clockwise but that didn't help.)

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I tried to use images from left and right cameras as well and data from track 2 but didn't see any improvements may be because the number of epochs were just 5.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set using sklean shuffle and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.